Kaamasjoki and Kielajoki 1583

 Kaamasjoki and Kielajoki

 Purchasing a permit

 The number of angling permits is limited.
-Please check the availability of permits before your fishing trip.
+Please check the availability of permits prior to your trip.

 If you are ordering a permit for more than one person by phone, make sure that you have the addresses and birth dates of all the persons at hand when you make the call.
 This ensures that the purchase transaction will not be interrupted.